umran/fsm/readme.md

 The same applies for the `On` field.
 If there is nothing further to be done on transitioning to a particular state, its `On` field maybe be ignored.

 It is worth noting that if `InitialState` is not specified, it defaults to false.
-So if a particular state is not an initial state we can safely leave out its `InitialState` property.
+So if a particular state is not an initial state we may safely leave out its `InitialState` property.

 ### Machines
 #### New(): Generating a new machine